ec-europa/europa-component-library/docs/conventions/components.md

 # Components conventions

-## Introduction

 It's important to know the concept of systems in ECL before developing components.
-If you are not familiar with the concept yet, read this first [systems' documentation](../ec-eu-systems.md).
+If you are not familiar with the concept yet, read [systems' documentation](../ec-eu-systems.md) first.

 Each component in ECL is an npm package.
 Each package represents an isolated set of source code and assets related to the given component: SCSS, JavaScript, etc. Packages interact with each other based on native npm means: `dependencies`, `devDependencies` and other relevant attributes in the `package.json` manifest.